Obiyonyon/Devops-Linux-Project/Project 9/README.md

-# Implementing Wordpress Website with LVM Storage Manager
+# Implementing Wordpress Website With LVM Storage Manager

 WordPress is a content management system (CMS) that allows you to host and build websites.
 WordPress contains plugin architecture and a template system, so you can customize any website to fit your business, blog, portfolio, or online store.
 The focus is not on how to build websites with wordpress.

 But to prepare storage infrastructure on two Linux servers and implement a basic web solution using WordPress.
 WordPress is a free and open-source content management system written in PHP and paired with MySQL or MariaDB as its backend Relational Database Management System (RDBMS).

-## This project consist of two parts:
+## This Project Consist Of Two Parts:
 + Configure storage subsystem for Web and Database servers based on Linux OS.
  The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.